Foto 1997. Cartel de Félix de Cárdenas.

 The Bull and the Arts

-The Bullfighting Festival, as we know it in modern times, has been a subject treated by artists of different types in all the expressive disciplines, from the plastic arts to the cinema and literature, both narrative and poetic.
+The Bullfighting Festival has been a subject treated by artists of different types in all the expressive disciplines

 In Spanish literature, the phenomenon of bullfighting appears as a constant presence, but at first in an isolated manner, as if in passing, and it was not used as the central protagonist or main occurrence until the beginning of Romanticism, the period in which bullfighting festivals began to be arranged as regulated and well-organized events, and in which their principal actors, the bullfighters, became popular heroes.